 Instead the three men were only rewarded with the sun bearing down on their necks.
 The restless sea provided them only sickness and trepidation.
-Their ingenious casting techniques had only resulted in losing some of the fishing rods to the sea.
-Their expertly crafted hooks faiiled to attach to their fishing lines; their bait was expensive and barely used.
+Their ingenious casting techniques had only resulted in losing some of their fishing rods to the vast, salty expanse.
+Their expertly crafted hooks failed to attach to their fishing lines; their bait expensive and barely used.

 Returning back to the pier, the three men damaged their boat as they fiddled with rope to moor her.
 Their fishing smocks, once pristine and fresh, had now transformed into an odorous clump.

-The trio repeated the same each day for the following weeks; transforming from a passionate, confident group into a squabbling, miserable and reluctant mess.
+The trio repeated their attempts each day in the following weeks; transforming a passionate, confident group into a squabbling, miserable and reluctant mess.

 One evening they discussed their woes and mistakes.
 They had discussed their unjust experiences!
 The failure of their equipment!
-They studiously discovered that their clever devised fishing techniques and boat handling must have not worked because of the nature of the sea itself.
+They decided that their studiously devised fishing techniques and boat handling must have not worked because of the nature of the sea itself.
 Finally, they had reached a solution.

-The next day, they heaved the boat out from the water and back to their well-tested and reliable earth mound.
-Re-energised, the three men got into the boat and cast their fishing rods; just as they had practised all these years.
+The next day, they heaved the boat out from the water and took it back to their well-tested and reliable earth mound.
+Re-energised, the three men got into the boat and cast their fishing rods, just as they had practised all these years.

-The trio never caught any fish, but at least they could say they were fishermen.
+The trio never caught any fish, but they were indeed — of course! — fishermen.

 4 Endsleigh Street London GB WC1H 0DS